nicthib/pyanthem/README.rst

 Installation
 ============
-Note: If you do not have working versions of the above listed requirements, it is recommended that you use miniconda_ for a straightforward installation process.
+Note: If you do not have working versions of the above listed requirements, it is recommended that you use miniconda_ or Anaconda_ for a straightforward installation process.

-Using miniconda:
+Using Miniconda/Anaconda:
 ----------------

-First, download the pyanthem.yaml config file for Mac/Linux_, or for Windows_.
+First, download the pyanthem.yaml config file for `Mac/Linux`_, or for Windows_.
 Create the environment by navigating to the pyanthem.yaml file's location, and then by running::